 Goals of defence policy

-• The goal is to have a continuous ability to respond to large-scale influencing, long-term military pressure and prolonged high-intensity warfare, taking into account the objectives and requirements of NATO’s common defence.
+- The goal is to maintain the ability to respond to large-scale influencing by foreign actors, long-term military pressure, and prolonged high-intensity warfare, taking into account the objectives and requirements of NATO’s common defence.

-• Finland participates in NATO’s planning work on nuclear deterrence.
+- Finland participates in NATO’s planning work on nuclear deterrence.
+Finland has banned nuclear explosives on its territory during peacetime.

 Implementation of defence policy as part of the alliance